Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of piriformis syndrome.

 Anatomy of Piriformis Syndrome

-The piriformis muscle is positioned close to the hip joint, covered by gluteal muscles group.
+The piriformis muscle is positioned close to the hip joint, covered by the gluteal muscle group.
 It’s often described as a deep buttock muscle.
 Piriformis runs from the sacrum (base of spine) to the outside of the top of the femur (thigh bone).

 The sciatic nerve is a very thick nerve which originates from your lumbar spine and passes through your glute muscles, down the backs of your legs, all the way down to your toes.